irrdnet/irrd/docs/database.rst

 Database structure
 ------------------
-The RPSL objects are stored in a single table, which records:
+The RPSL objects are stored in a single table, `rpsl_objects`, which records:

 * `pk`: a random UUID, primary key of the table
 * `rpsl_pk`: the primary key for the object, e.g. ``AS1 - AS200``